Gulf

 Gulf faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 9.3%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 6.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 30.9% of residents aged 15+ holding vocational credentials - advanced diplomas (3.5%) and certificates (27.4%).
+Vocational credentials are prevalent, with 30.9% of residents aged 15+ holding them, including advanced diplomas (3.5%) and certificates (27.4%).
+Educational participation is high at 34.8%, comprising primary education (18.0%), secondary education (10.5%), and tertiary education (1.4%).

-Educational participation is high, with 34.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.8% of residents currently enrolled in formal education.
 This includes 18.0% in primary education, 10.5% in secondary education, and 1.4% pursuing tertiary education.

 Frequently Asked Questions - Education